-Long ago, people could find their way in the outdoors without a compass—at night or during the day, using natural directional signs.
+Long ago, people could find their way in the outdoors without a compass—at night or during the day—by using the stars, the Sun, and nature’s signs.
 Here are some pointers for the next time you are camping, hiking, or just outdoors.
 Don’t get lost!

 Use the Big Dipper

 The most accurate and reliable direction finder is right over your head.
 It’s Polaris, the North Star.
 Polaris is over the North Pole, so if you find it in the night sky, you’ll know where north is.

 Here’s how to find the North Star: